slatedocs/slate/source/index.md

 This section documents the result codes related to Automated Review Policy processing.

-NOTE: Rules are updated regularly.
+**Note**: Rules are updated regularly.
 The following table may not represent the most current set.
 Please refer to the UI Automated Review Policy section (in the web user interface) for up-to-date rules.
 The code for each rule is accessible through the UI.

 CODE |	MEANING
 -----|--------